 Is psoriasis deadly?

-Pustular and erythrodermic psoriasis are the rarest kinds of psoriasis that can potentially be fatal as they reduce the body’s ability to fight infections and control body temperature.
+It is rarely life-threatening.
+However, pustular and erythrodermic psoriasis can be fatal as they reduce the body’s ability to fight infections and control body temperature.

 - 6 Ways To Use Apple Cider Vinegar For Treating Psoriasis